mafdezmoreno/MSP430G2-Alarm-Clock/README.md

  * Ti Compiler, included in [CSStudio IDE](https://www.ti.com/tool/CCSTUDIO) (recommended).
  * [GNU Compiler](https://www.ti.com/tool/MSP430-GCC-OPENSOURCE)

-The best way to avoid problems is develop uding CSStudio and Ti compiler.
+The best way to avoid problems is use CSStudio and Ti compiler.
 Trying another options can ba a frustrating process.

 Anyway, I prefer to generate/update the makefile with CSS and then work with Clion or VSCode.